MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Learning Policy with Exponential Stability Constraints

 \subsection{Loss Function Design of Policy Network}

-This subsection details the optimization process for the policy network, which integrates the maximum entropy objective with a Lyapunov-based stability constraint.
-In the standard SAC framework \cite{haarnoja2018soft}, policy optimization aims to maximize the expected soft Q-value.
-For the $i$-th multi-step sequence, the SAC-component of the loss function is expressed as:
+This subsection details the policy network optimization, which integrates the maximum entropy objective with a novel Lyapunov-based stability guidance mechanism.

+\textbf{(1) Soft-Q Value Maximization}.
+Following the policy optimization (\ref{max_softQ}) in SPI, the first objective is to maximize the soft-Q value.
+For the $i$-th multi-step sequence sample $\{\mathbf{d}_t^i, \dots, \mathbf{d}_{t+n-1}^i\}$, the SAC-style component of the loss function is expressed as: